abtris/wow-plugins/Forte_Core/Readme.txt

 If your download didn't come from wowinterface.com or curse.com I can't guarantee the contents!

-Copyright (C) 2006-2010 Xus (xuswow@hotmail.com)
+Copyright (C) 2006-2011 Xus (xuswow@hotmail.com)

-This program is free software: you can redistribute it and/or modifyi it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or any later version.
+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or any later version.